 This is when the housekeeping stuff happens.
 So just making sure you’re arranging for the next time you speak.
 At this point I like to invite feedback.
 “What was your favorite part?
 What do you think might have helped a bit more?
 What would you like to see next time?”
 And then a very sincere, “I want to honor your time.
 It’s time to say goodbye, and I cannot wait to our next appointment.”
 And that should be scheduled already then and there.

 The final Wonder Bread slice, or gluten-free tortilla shell to your quesadilla or sandwich of this one-hour and a bit coaching hour, now is the closing ritual.
 So some sort of really just tying it up with a beautiful closing ritual.
 I like to suggest washing your hands, blowing out the candle that you might have lit for your client, some sort of prayer, any kind of ritual.

 Feeling your curiosity has been quenched somewhat?
-If this had the reverse effect – meaning now you’re more curious than ever – about becoming a coach – be sure you’re signed up for my list of 50 Coaching Niches for Creatives by adding your name and email below.
+If this had the reverse effect – meaning now you’re more curious than ever – about becoming a coach – be sure to grab my freebie: Start a Mom Coaching Business Checklist here.